Jezorko/Jezorko.github.io/_posts/2019-11-08-method-references-the-unpolished-gem-of-java-8.markdown

 ## Why Method References are great

-For many, method references are just a bit of synthetic sugar sprinkled about in the language.
+For many, method references are just a bit of syntactic sugar sprinkled about in the language.
 Sometimes they will accept their IDE's suggestion and transform a Lambda into one.
 A nice to have addition, at most.